top of page

 What to expect after a tongue tie division

-Tongue after division.jpeg
+Tongue after division

 Calm birth and baby